techdoer/ostlog/README.md

 	* data collection tools should favor accuracy over the latest fancy gadgets
 	* data should ahere to established standards to facilitate interoperability

+# schema
+A JSON Schema defining the ostlog datamodel is available in the schema folder.

 # installation
 ostlog can be deployed as a database in the cloud or locally on your computer.